 George might have been a wealthy

-his unceasing generosity, together with a low income
+generosity, together with a low income during the war

-during the war years, he lost much of his financial
+years, he lost much of his financial security which

-security which meant that he had to keep
+meant that he had to keep working.
+He

-working.
-He diversified to produce a series of
+diversified to produce a series of postcards for

-postcards for Humoresque in a style similar to Douglas
+Humoresque in a style similar to Douglas McGill.

-McGill.
-He didn’t think it fitting to sign these
+He didn’t think it fitting to sign these with his own

 During World War II, Studdy moved out of London to Portsmouth to work as a draughtsman at the Royal Naval Dockyards, while his wife and daughter spent the war in the Lake District.
 Their London house was badly damaged during the bombing, but they returned there when it was rebuilt after the war.

-By 1947 the crisis had lessened, but in September George began to suffer from severe chest pains.
+By 1947 the crisis had lessened and George resumed his illustrating work, but in September he began to suffer from severe chest pains.
 He was confirmed as suffering from cancer.
 Having been a heavy smoker for most of his life was certainly the main cause, but it was aggravated by the dusty atmosphere of wartime.
 He began to lose the use of his left arm in November that year, and within a few months he was confined to bed.

 George Studdy died on the 25th July 1948 and was cremated at Golders Green Cemetery in London.
 He didn’t leave much money or many possessions, but his legacy to the world in Bonzo is still very much with us and he continues to make us laugh and smile today.